pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "A deus ex machina is generally deemed undesirable in writing and often implies a lack of creativity on the part of the author.
 The reasons for this are that it does not pay due regard to the story's internal logic (although it is sometimes deliberately used to do this) and is often so unlikely that it challenges suspension of disbelief, allowing the author to conclude the story with an unlikely, though perhaps more palatable, ending."
 --Wikipedia

-"By portraying Korra's opponents not as stereotypical villains, but as human beings with understandable motivations corrupted by an excess of zeal, the series trusted in viewers to be able to 'resolve the dissonance between understanding someone's view and disagreeing with their methods.'"
+"By portraying [the] opponents not as stereotypical villains, but as human beings with understandable motivations corrupted by an excess of zeal, [it] trusted in viewers to be able to 'resolve the dissonance between understanding someone's view and disagreeing with their methods.'"
 --Wikipedia

 "Often philosophy is seen as an investigation into an area not sufficiently well understood to be its own branch of knowledge.
 For example, what were once philosophical pursuits have evolved into the modern day fields such as psychology, sociology, linguistics, and economics."